-We love to show off our old truck photos.
-We haul out those old albums, pull the ragged pictures from their pockets and admire the old school big rigs that once ruled the highways….. the glory days.
+We love to show off our old truck pictures.
+We hauled out the old photo albums and pulled the ragged, some faded pictures from their pockets of the old school big rigs that once ruled the highways in the glory days of trucking.

 Some of these old trucks were an adventure to drive.
-Even a short trip could give one an appreciation of what these old truckers went through and how tough and resourceful they must have been.
+Even a short trip in one of the older rigs would give a modern day trucker an appreciation of what these old truckers went through and how tough and resourceful they must have been.

-Some had gas powered engines, the rest had small diesel engines, but power was usually an issue.
-Missing a shift and stalling out on a grade was a lesson unto itself.
+Some had gas powered engines, the rest had small diesel engines, but being under powered was usually an issue.
+Missing a shift and stalling out on a grade was a lesson unto itself!

 They had tube tires that went flat often and truck drivers then changed their own tires.
-(Even in the ’70’s, truckers changed their own tires…. unheard of in the industry today.
-In fact, in some places, it’s illegal, unless you have proper certification.)
+Even in the ’70’s, truckers changed their own tires.
+Changing a tire is unheard of in the industry today.
+In fact, in some places, it’s illegal, unless you have proper certification.

-There was no wheel balancing back then, so if a truck was able to pick up any REAL speed on a good downgrade, the driver really had to hang onto the steering wheel for fear of being shaken right out of the seat.
+There was no wheel balancing back then, so if a truck was able to pick up any REAL speed on a good downgrade, the driver really had to hang onto the steering wheel as he could be shaken right out of the seat.

 Many innovations from the old days were so tough and well designed, we still see them in use today, such as the Dayton Wheel.

 Related > What It Was Like Driving the Older Rigs

 Trucking Was Even Tougher Back Then

 Trucking was a tough deal for tough men, back then.
 Perhaps that explains the nostalgic connection the old school drivers have to these trucks today.